demisto/content/Packs/FeedUnit42v2/README.md

 The Unit42 feed provides access to published IOCs that contain known malicious indicators.
 You can configure the number of indicators to be returned.
 The default is 10.

+New Unit42 Feed V2 Pack Now using the STIX format, and ingesting Threat Intel.
+- Techniques and SubTechniques are now Attack Pattern
+- (New) Campaign object.

 In order to access the Unit42 feed, you need to sign up.

 1. Go to https://stix2.unit42.org/ to sign up.